hansgundlach/StreetCamRec/README.md

 ## Training
 Transfer learning was used to speed the training process.
-Model was trained using tensorflow ontop of faster_rcnn_incneption_v2_coco_2018_01_28.
+Model was first trained using tensorflow ontop of faster_rcnn_incneption_v2_coco_2018_01_28.
 Faster_RCNN was found to be slower but significantly more accurate than the default ssd_mobilenet_v1_coco_2017_11_17 model.
-The model was trained for approximatley 10,000 epochs using the default faster_rcnn setting ie adam, etc. Below is an example training image from the training set.
+The model was trained for approximatley 10,000 epochs using the default faster_rcnn setting ie adam, etc. The final model is built ontop of faster_rcnn_resnet101_kitti.

+Below is an example training image from the training set.

 ![alt text](https://github.com/hansgundlach/StreetCamRec/blob/master/test_images/image9.jpg)